joshburkard/DeskBike/readme.md

 9. use your [DeskBike](https://deskbike.com) after the restart, it should be automatically detected
 10. add it to [Home Assistant](https://www.home-assistant.io/)
 11. use it

+## Configuration

+Configure your ouwn weight and the resistance has an impact on the calculation of the burned calories.

 ## Notes